piygr/s8erav1/README.md

 ### Observation
 1. Number of groups has to be a factor of number of channels.
 So, if G is number of groups and C is number of input channels, then every group contains C / G number of channels.
 2. mean and sigma values are computed for every group.
-Therefore, number of untrainable parameters = 2 * G. But trainable parameters (Scale & Shift parametrs) are stored w.r.t. every channel.
-Every channel belonging to a group *g* will share same trainable parameters but will have different trainable (Scale & Shift) parameters.
+Therefore, number of untrainable parameters = 2 * G * N (batch size).
+But trainable parameters (Scale & Shift parametrs) are stored w.r.t. every channel.
+Every channel belonging to a group *g* will share same untrainable parameters (mean & sigma) but will have different trainable (Scale & Shift) parameters.

 Below is the model summary -
 ```